 Pricing

-Now, you may have an idea of what type of press you want, how much do you want to spend?
-What I will say is that a cheaper press will last a limited time in my experience.
+Now that you may have an idea of what type of press you want, how much do you want to spend?
+What I can say is that a cheaper press will typically last a limited time, based on my experience.
 Most cheap presses last a year or less with regular, consistent use by a business.
-So, determine what your budget is then look at my list below.
+Determine your budget, then review the list below.
 I have press recommendations for just about every budget.
 Yes, some are really expensive.
-It is okay to start with a cheaper press and invest in a larger one as your business takes off.
+It is okay to start with a more affordable press and invest in a larger one as your business grows.
 Do what is right for you!

-I will note that I haven’t tried all the ones on the list.
-My craft room would be full of heat presses if I did that but I did look through a bunch of heat presses for the reviews.
-You will see quite a few from like Heat Transfer Warehouse.
-I really recommend if you can go with a reputable place to buy your heat press.
+I will note that I haven't tried all the ones on the list.
+My craft room would be full of heat presses if I did that, but I did look through a bunch of heat presses for the reviews.
+You will see quite a few from places like Heat Transfer Warehouse.
+I highly recommend choosing a reputable place to purchase your heat press.

 Heat presses under $200